amcclure-vermeer/adr-proposal/README.md

 ### No RFC Process

-The architecture committee will make decisions with direct input from the developers and engineers.
+The architecture committee will make decisions with no direct input from the developers and engineers.

 #### Pros
 * Fastest process